idribeir0/Learning-Java/README.md

 ## Formatting Numbers
 Adjusting how numbers are displayed - adding commas, decimals, currency symbols, or percentages.
 It helps make outputs more readable.

+## Reading input
+It read a name from the user and prints a personalized message.